scoulomb/docker-under-the-hood/NAT.md

 Except if firewall renatting F5 IP - In that case no big added value (for removal) to move to transparent -->

-We can also rely on a treansparent proxy for web caching, it relies on WCCP: https://en.wikipedia.org/wiki/Web_Cache_Communication_Protocol
+We can also rely on a transparent proxy for web caching, it relies on WCCP: https://en.wikipedia.org/wiki/Web_Cache_Communication_Protocol
 Trasmparent proxy can also
 - Hide from customer complexity of infra (modify source source IP) => SNAT
     - https://www.stux6.net/unix/linux/proxy-transparent-linux-squid